-- Accept the position of reader for a thesis. - Be available for occasional discussion with the candidate during the second and third semesters of research. - Offer corrections or suggestions on the written work submitted by the student. - Should there be any serious cause for concern, whether academic or personal, bring it to the attention of the adviser.
+- Accept the position of reader for a thesis. - Be available for occasional discussion with the candidate during the latter terms of research. - Offer corrections or suggestions on the written work submitted by the student. - Should there be any serious cause for concern, whether academic or personal, bring it to the attention of the adviser.